 Love Ssega is an Artist, Songwriter and Producer and the original songwriter and lead singer of Clean Bandit.
 As a solo musician he has performed globally, collaborated across cultures and now wants to share this knowledge and experience to school children across the UK, using music and art to inspire creativity and support children’s literacy in a different way.

-Ssega will be speaking to directly to classrooms across the country as part of National Literacy Trust’s summer Literacy for Learning Secondary School Festival of Science and Imagination about this topic.
+On 12 July Ssega spoke directly to classrooms across the country as part of National Literacy Trust’s summer Literacy for Learning Secondary School Festival of Science and Imagination about this topic.

 The most rewarding and powerful thing I did during this whole pandemic was to go back to my primary school, St George’s School in Forest Hill, London.
 It has taken me many years to return, but this time I felt I had a number of messages to impart and most importantly a fun campaign that they could make their own.